-The roadway system within the WMPO region is maintained by the incorporated member jurisdictions and NCDOT.
-Counties in North Carolina do not maintain roadways, thus requiring NCDOT to maintain the roadway network in unincorporated portions of New Hanover, Brunswick, and Pender Counties.
+The roadway system within the Wilmington region is maintained by the incorporated member jurisdictions and NCDOT.
+Counties in North Carolina do not maintain roadways, thus requiring NCDOT to maintain the roadway network in unincorporated portions of New Hanover, Brunswick, and Pender counties.
+Refer to Figure 4-1, Road Ownership within the WMPO, on the following page.
 Cities and towns utilize a variety of funding sources for building and maintaining the local roadway network.
-Federal aid qualified roadways, which can be owned by NCDOT or by local jurisdictions, are eligible to be submitted and programmed for funding in the MTIP/STIP.
+Federal-aid qualifying roadways, which can be owned by NCDOT or by local jurisdictions, are eligible to be submitted and programmed for funding in the Transportation Improvement Program (TIP)/STIP.

-The introduction of new innovative technologies, such as autonomous vehicles, is expected to increase vehicle miles traveled (VMT) in the future due to the increased mobility of demographics which could not drive previously, such as the elderly and youth without drivers licenses.
+The introduction of new innovative technologies, such as autonomous vehicles, is expected to increase VMT in the future due to the increased mobility of demographics which could not drive previously, such as the elderly and youth without driver licenses.
 The introduction of fully autonomous vehicles is also likely to encourage urban sprawl.
-Allowing a vehicle passenger to utilize time spent traveling by working or other choice activity, rather than driving may encourage people to live further from their place of work.
+Allowing a vehicle passenger to utilize time spent traveling by working or performing other choice activities, rather than driving, may encourage people to live further from their places of work.
 To prevent additional congestion and improve travel time reliability, it will be essential to implement some form of ridesharing with these technologies to reduce the number of vehicles on the road.
 This reduction will not only cause a decrease in car ownership, but also likely reduce the need for parking facilities.